 Today podcasts and video are the more expected media for people to engage in because we are all so time poor.
 Plus it is a much more personable media that gives those listening or watching a far better ability to “connect with you”, than just the written word.

 Visible support.
 I emphasize to my clients how important it is to be developing a web of supporters, both within specific projects or engagements as well as on their ongoing journey of growing their personal and professional network.
 Visibility works both ways for that, both to attract and to provide support.
 People want to be associated with a visible success.

 We’ve heard the cliché: “the job ain’t done till the paperwork’s finished” and I strongly believe that applies to our visibility.
 The job isn’t done until you have told everyone about it.
 Before, during and most importantly after it’s done.
-We so often forget to make the result visible and to celebrate the success and miss out on such a great opportunity to leverage visibility, both for ourself and for “the cause”.
+We so often forget to make the result visible and to celebrate the success and miss out on such a great opportunity to leverage visibility, both for ourselves and for “the cause”.

 So what can you do differently about your visibility and your presence this coming week?
 What activities are you going to plan that start your ongoing path to greater visibility?
-If you plan your week’s focus areas (as most of us that that have goals will usually do), what can you add into those plans to will add to your visibility this week?
-And next week And next month?
+If you plan your week’s focus areas (as most of us that that have goals will usually do), what can you add into those plans that will add to your visibility this week?
+And next week?
+And next month?
 How can you inject some fun into that so you look forward to it?
 What if you could?